kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 RBAC is only officially supported on Kubecost Enterprise plans.
 {% endhint %}

-Teams allows RBAC functionality while using Kubecost's UI.
+Teams enables Role-Based Access Control (RBAC) in Kubecost's UI, allowing you to define a granular set of permissions for your users.
+These permissions include enabling or disabling pages within Kubecost as well as scoping those pages down to even finer levels with filters.

 ## Prerequisites

 Before using the Teams page, make sure you have configured [SAML](/install-and-configure/advanced-configuration/user-management-saml/README.md) or [OIDC](/install-and-configure/advanced-configuration/user-management-oidc/user-management-oidc.md) with a provider of your choice.
+Teams cannot work independent of one of these two IAM protocols.

-Users must also have the persistent volumes Helm flag enabled.
-This is enabled in Kubecost by default, and no action is needed unless you have previously disabled it.
-PV is enabled via:
+In order to use teams, you must have the Kubecost PersistentVolume enabled in your Helm values.
+This is enabled by default and no action is needed unless you have previously disabled it.
+PersistentVolume is enabled via:

 ```yaml
 persistentVolume: